Listen to the podcast or read it below

 2. Hollywood lights

 I call them Hollywood lights but they are the bar of lightbulbs that usually hang (again) in the bathroom.
-Hollywood lights will definitely date your bathroom and should be changed out.
-This may require an electrician but most homeowners can change out a light fixture.
+Hollywood lights will definitely date your bathroom and are an old home decor trend.
+They should be changed out and may require an electrician but most homeowners can change out a light fixture.

 3. Heavy drapes and valances

-Normally I see heavy drapes, valances or curtains in homes of those in their 60s or above.
-They have these heavy curtains by their windows that actually make the home feel darker.
-To fix this issue, replace those heavy drapes with sheer, light colored curtains.
+Normally I see heavy drapes, valances or curtains in homes of homeowners in their 60s or above.
+These heavy curtains actually make the home feel darker.
+To fix these dated home decor trends, replace the heavy drapes with sheer, light colored curtains.
 Valances are definitely dated and should be removed altogether.
-Sometimes you will see valances in more luxury type homes but even then, that is a dated look.
+Sometimes you will see valances in more luxury type homes but even then, that is a dated look too.

 4. Old chandelier